 @For all you out there who live for your work/job and you identify yourself with your job description – What we do for a living does not define who we are.
 It took me 7 years to learn this lesson.

 3️⃣💓 Other people’s opinion on me is not my concern.
 I often hear this around me and makes me cringe.
-What my colleagues / friends / strangers think about me should not be important to us.
-We can never satisfy everyone and the only opinion you need to care about, is yourself about you.
+What my colleagues/friends/strangers think about me should not be important to us.
+We can never satisfy everyone and the only opinion you need to care about is yourself about you.
 Why?
 Because I KNOW MY WORTH, I know who I am at my core, other people’s opinions on me are just information.
-They cannot touch you, they don’t have an ecco.
-If you think about yourself you don’t know how to do your job – everytime a colleague will make a remotely small comment about your work, you’ll take it in to validate your theory.
+They cannot touch you, they don’t have an echo.
+If you think about yourself you don’t know how to do your job – every time a colleague will make a remotely small comment about your work, you’ll take it in to validate your theory.
 The longer you keep it like this, the more you’ll start to believe they are right.

 Work on getting to know who you truly are (if you wouldn’t have possessions, this job, or any work/professional achievements) and you will not have to worry about what other people think about it another day in your life.

 Start with who you were when you were 5y old – that was our most authentic self.
 It was the society, norms, social pressure, school and all the rest who changed who we were as kids. #foodforthought